renaudboulard/renaudboulard.github.io/_posts/2020-04-20-Improve-your-Pull-Request-description.md

 Your commit message and the code itself can explain a lot on how you tackle the issue, but some point like the architectural decision, external lib choice, the reason you implemented an API in a specific way, and a lot of other points can’t be explained only with code.

 You have to describe your work to your reviewer to give him the full context and help him to better understand your choices.
-You can make simple bullets points with the noticeable information, or a more detailed explanation.
-You can also point to some part of the code in your description to guide your reviewer through the changes.
+You can make simple bullets points with the noticeable information, or provide a more detailed explanations.
+You can also point out some part of the code in your description to guide your reviewer through the changes.

 Be careful, avoid repeating what the code does, well-written and named code should explain itself, but instead explain why you wrote the code the way you did it.